Creating an Enabling Society

 - Toi Āria| Design for Public Good [Massey University] have joined the team.
 Yipee!
 Check out their website here: www.toiaria.org

-- Katarina Teepa and Olivia Saint Merat have started collating materials to inform best practice about co-production processes with tāngata whaikaha Māori and disabled people.
+- Katarina Teepa and Olivia Saint Merat have collated materials to inform best practice about co-production processes with tāngata whaikaha Māori and disabled people.

 Researchers and Collaborators